 Whether you are buying your first car or just looking to switch providers, understanding the different types of auto insurance is the first step to ensuring you are fully protected without overpaying.
 Let’s break down the essential coverages you need to know.

-Liability insurance is the foundation of almost every auto insurance policy.
-In nearly all US states, carrying a minimum amount of liability insurance is legally required to drive.
-It covers the costs associated with injuries or property damage that you cause to others in an accident.
-It is split into two parts:
+The foundation of almost every policy.
+It is legally required in nearly all states to drive.
+It covers costs associated with injuries or property damage that you cause to others.

-- Bodily Injury Liability (BI): Pays for the medical expenses, lost wages, and pain and suffering of the other driver and their passengers if you are at fault.
+- Bodily Injury (BI): Pays for the other party’s medical expenses and lost wages if you are at fault.

-While liability covers the other guy, Collision Insurance covers your vehicle.
-If you rear-end another car, back into a pole, or hit a guardrail, collision insurance helps pay to repair or replace your car, minus your deductible.
+While liability covers the other guy, Collision covers your vehicle.
+If you rear-end another car, back into a pole, or hit a guardrail, this helps pay to repair or replace your car, minus your deductible.

 If you have an auto loan or lease, your lender will almost certainly require you to carry collision coverage.
-If your car is older and its market value is low, you might consider dropping this coverage to save on premiums.
+If your car is older and paid off, you might consider dropping this to save on premiums.

-Often paired with collision, Comprehensive Insurance (sometimes called “Other Than Collision”) covers damage to your vehicle caused by events outside of your control.
-This includes:
+Often paired with collision, this covers damage to your vehicle caused by events outside of your control.
+Like collision, it comes with a deductible and is usually required if you are financing.

 - Theft and vandalism